cindy-hsin/Pet-Daycare-Review-Web-App/README.md

 #### Note: We still need to use 'cors' in server.js, just for dev phase.
 Notice the "devStart" script below runs React and node server separately during dev phase.
 So 'cor' issue still exists.
 But if we run 'npm run build' and then "npm run start" (which does 'node server.js'), node server will now serve us the react code (i.e. this route is defined in server.js), and since front-end and back-end are now in the same domain, 'cors' is not neede any more.
-This is simulating what Heroku will do (first run "npm run build", and then 'npm run start') after we deploy our app.
+This is simulating what Heroku/Render will do (first run "npm run build", and then 'npm run start') after we deploy our app.